 Second generation biofuels (switch grass and agricultural waste), and

-Electric vehicles (electric motors powered by rechargeable battery packs) and charging stations
+Electric vehicles (electric motors powered by rechargeable battery packs)

 Energy Efficiency (reducing the energy used by homes, offices, etc.)

 CEVBs will support companies that research and manufacture cutting-edge technologies, and will provide rebates to consumers who invest in energy efficiency and clean energy technologies for their homes, as well as instant rebates for the purchase of electric vehicles.
 Through the use of cleaner, energy efficient products, you can expect lower utility costs, and healthier and safer living conditions by reducing local air and water pollution.
 Furthermore, producing and securing our own energy supply will limit price increases and fluctuations, resulting in stable energy prices for homes and businesses.